limengran98/SNHE/README.md

 > scikit_learn==1.0 \
 GPU: GeForce RTX 3090
 ## Dataset
-The data set is available at the following link
+The data set is available at the following [link](https://github.com/liun-online/HeCo/tree/main/data)

 ## Usage
+Fisrt, go into ./code, you can use the following commend to generate pre-training files
+> python pretrain.py
-Fisrt, go into ./code, and then you can use the following commend to run our model:
+and then you can use the following commend to run our model:
 > python main.py acm --gpu=0

 Here, "acm" can be replaced by "dblp", "aminer" or "imdb".